Financial-Times/o-useragent/README.md

 ## Serving UA-specific styles with Sass

-The Sass part of this module is now deprecated.
+The Sass part of this module has been removed.

 Please use an alternative way to provide styles for a specific user agent: conditional comments, selector and property hacks… Feel free to use http://browserhacks.com